Swapp27/FreeCodeCamp-Projects/Sea Level Predictor/Readme.md

 ## 4. Sea Level Predictor
-Anaylize a dataset of the global average sea level change since 1880.
+Anaylze a dataset of the global average sea level change since 1880.
 Use the data to predict the sea level change through year 2050.

 Use the data to complete the following tasks:
 * Use Pandas to import the data from `sea_level.csv`.